Correlate Sequence in Film

 Correlates may not take the following courses to fulfill their correlate sequence: FILM 319 - Advanced Screenwriting , FILM 325 - Writing the Short Film , FILM 326 - Documentary Workshop , FILM 327 - Narrative Workshop , FILM 392 - Research Seminar in Film History and Theory , nor any of Film’s Thesis options.

 Students are encouraged to declare the correlate in the sophomore year.

 Each year the Film Department will provide an updated list of approved courses for the correlate sequence.
 From this list, students define an appropriate course of study to be approved by the Film Department Chair and the correlate sequence advisor prior to declaration.
 Additional courses may be approved for the correlate upon petition to the Chair.
-No Freshman Writing Seminar, Field Work, ungraded work or NRO will count toward the correlate sequence.
+No First-Year Writing Seminar, Community-Engaged Learning (formerly Field Work), ungraded work or NRO will count toward the correlate sequence.